Life As a Tool and Die Maker

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Equipment Selection: Determining the kind of tools and equipment needed to do a job.

-In 2016, there was an estimated number of 72,500 jobs in the United States for Tool and Die Maker.
+In the United States, there were 72,500 jobs for Tool and Die Maker in 2016.
 There is little to no growth in job opportunities for Tool and Die Maker.
-There will be an estimated 6,000 positions for Tool & Die Maker per year.
+Due to new job openings and attrition, there will be an average of 6,000 job openings in this field each year.

 The states with the most job growth for Tool & Die Maker are North Dakota, Idaho, and Utah.
 Watch out if you plan on working in Vermont, Maine, or Kansas.
 These states have the worst job growth for this type of profession.

 Salary for a Tool & Die Maker